-1. Complete a minimum of 60 semester hours required for the Associate's degree and the appropriate number of hours required for a certificate.
-Transfer credit is evaluated and posted on the student's transcript showing the earned grade, earned hours and computed grade point average (GPA).
+- 1. Complete a minimum of 60 semester hours required for the Associate's degree and the appropriate number of hours required for a certificate.
 The College transfers only grades of "C" or better.
-Credit hours earned in remedial or developmental courses are not counted to satisfy the minimum hour requirement.

-- 2. Earn a minimum GPA of 2.0 ("C" average in all collegiate-level courses that count toward the degree.) - 3.
-Satisfactorily earn at least 25% of credit hours required for the degree through instruction delivered by Nashville State Community College. - 4.
+Credit hours earned in remedial or developmental courses are not counted to satisfy the minimum hour requirement for graduation. - 2.
+Earn a minimum GPA of 2.0 ("C" average in all collegiate-level courses that count toward the degree.) - 3.
+Satisfactorily earn at least 25% of credit hours required for the degree through instruction delivered by NSCC. - 4.
 Complete and file an "Intent to Graduate" form by the appropriate deadline posted in the College academic calendar.
-It is the responsibility of the student to meet the deadline for filing the intent to graduate form and note the semester in which they intend to graduate and what catalog they are using for graduation requirements.
+It is the responsibility of students to meet the deadline for filing the Intent to Graduate form and note the semester in which they intend to graduate and what catalog they are using for graduation requirements.
 Students who do not graduate during the semester that is indicated on the Intent to Graduate form will need to complete an "Update Intent to Graduate" form during the semester in which they intend to graduate.
-Also, if a student's Intent to Graduate form is older than 5 years and they have not graduated, a new "Intent to Graduate" form must be completed.
 Intent to Graduate and Update forms are available in the Records Office or on the Records Web site. - 5.
 Pay a non-refundable \$25 graduation fee in the Business Office prior to filing the graduation intent.
-The fee includes the cost of the diploma, cover, cap and gown. - 6.
-Complete any required exit examinations in General Education, in the major field, and computer competency. - 7.
-A.A.S. degree students must earn the last 15 hours preceding graduation from Nashville State Technical Community College.
-This does not apply to students who are participating in an approved, articulated program agreement.
-Any exception to this policy must be approved in advance by the Vice President for Academic Affairs or designee.
+The fee includes the cost of the diploma, cover, cap, and gown.
+This fee is required regardless of the student's participation in the graduation ceremony. - 6.
+Complete any required exit examinations in General Education, in the major field, and demonstrate satisfaction of the college computer literacy requirement for degree-seeking students either by: - a.
+Completing a program that includes the required skills - b.
+Pass the Computer Literacy Exam in the Testing Center with a score of 75% or higher. \$10 fee required. - c.
+Pass CIS 1000 (1 SCH) with a grade of C or better d.
+Documenting prior learning experience, transfer credit, etc. (see your advisor)